-- 3. Create a data-files/cornell-box.scn.any scene that re-creates your hard-coded Cornell Box scene from Project 0 using only data. - 4.
-Manually create a data file data-files/cube.off that contains a 1 m3 cube centered at the origin.
-Use only a triangle mesh and no quadrilateral polygons.
-You'll need to create a corresponding scene to test it. - 5.
-Write a procedure that generates a polygonal approximation of a cylinder using only triangles and saves it to an OFF file.
-Parameterize the cylinder by the height, radius, and number of slices.
-Do not check generated the file into Subversion. - 6.
-Write a procedure to generate a regular heightfield from a grayscale image and saves it to an OFF file. - (a) Treat white as high and black as low in the input image. - (b) Parameterize the procedure on the input image filename, the vertical axis scale, and the horizontal axes scales. - (c) Put the vertex corresponding to the (0,0) pixel at (0,0,0) in world space. - (d) Have the image x-axis increase along the world-space x-axis and the image y-axis increase along the world space z-axis. - (e) Assign texture coordinates to the vertices.
-Make (0,0) correspond to the upper-left of the original image and (1,1) the lower-right of the original image. - 7.
-Create a visually compelling scene containing a texture-mapped heightfield and any other elements that you would like.
-Commit the scene file and anything not in cs-local that it needs to run to the data-files directory.
-Commit the source heightfield image that you used as well. - 8.
-Create the documentation reports specified in Sections 3.1 and 3.2.
+- (e) Make liberal use of images inserted with the \thumbnail command.
+You will probably find that when it is time to finish your report you can just select some images that you've already made.
+Remember to put short captions on the images or descriptions below them. - 2.
+Add a checkbox to the GUI for toggling display of the wireframe. - 3.
+Add a reload button to the GUI for reloading the scene.
+The GUI includes the "reload" button and scene-select drop-down list. - 4.
+Implement the cylinder-generating function in C++.
+Use one of G3D::TextOutput, fprintf, or std::cout to write to the file; I prefer the first option. - 5.
+Write a procedure that generates a regular heightfield from a grayscale image and saves it to an OFF file.
+Use Photoshop to draw the height field and G3D::Image to load it in your program. - (a) Treat white as high and black as low in the input image. - (b) Parameterize the procedure on the input image filename, the vertical axis scale, the scale of the horizontal axes, and the scale of the texture coordinates. - (c) Put the vertex corresponding to the (0,0) pixel at (0,0,0) in world space. - (d) Have the image x-axis increase along the world-space +x-axis and the image y-axis increase along the world space +z-axis. - (e) Assign texture coordinates to the vertices.
+Make (0,0) correspond to the upper-left of the original image. - 6.
+Create a visually-compelling scene containing a texture-mapped heightfield and any other elements that you would like.
+Commit the scene file and anything not in mac-cs-local that it needs to run to the data-files directory.
+Commit the source heightfield image that you used as well.
+Your program should not generate the height field every time that it is run. - 7.
+Create the documentation reports specified in Sections 3 and 4.1.

-As always, you should remove unused code from your program.
-This includes last week's hard-coded Cornell Box scene (although you should do so by porting it into a data file).
+As always, you should remove unused code and data from your program.
+This includes last week's cube scenes and images.
 An exception is debugging and unit testing code that you may need again in the future, which is acceptable to retain.